Motorcycle Accidents vs. Car Accidents

 • Motorcycle riders under the age of 40 are approximately 36 times more likely to be fatally injured in an accident than drivers that are the same age

-• Motorcycle accidents result either in injury or death 8 percent of the time
+• Motorcycle accidents result in injury or death 80 percent of the time

 • Motorcycles represent approximately 2 percent of registered vehicles, but approximately 5 percent of all highway fatalities

-Car accident statistics and studies differ from those regarding motorcycle accidents; however, there are still large numbers of injured and fatally injured accident victims:
+Car accident statistics and studies differ from those regarding motorcycle accidents.
+However, there are still large numbers of injured and fatally injured car accident victims.
+Here are some scary data:

 • The US Department of Transportation estimates that the average driver will be involved in some type of vehicle accident every 6 years and that drivers will have a close call at least once or twice a month

-• During 2005 there were 39,189 vehicle crash fatalities nationwide, included in this number were 27,472 drivers and 10,036 passengers that were fatally injured
+• In one recent year, there were 39,189 vehicle crash fatalities nationwide.
+Included in this number were 27,472 drivers and 10,036 passengers that were fatally injured

 • According to the National Safety Council, there are over 12 million motor vehicle accidents annually, which includes over 20 million vehicles